Overcoming Drug Addiction

 General information about drug treatment and recovery

-Addiction: An Information Guide – Guide to the treatment and management of addiction, written for drug abusers and their families.
+Addiction: An Information Guide (PDF) – Guide to the treatment and management of addiction, written for drug abusers and their families.
 (Centre for Addiction and Mental Health)

 What To Do If You Have a Problem With Drugs: For Adults – Tips for identifying a drug problem and the steps you can take to help yourself.
 (National Institute on Drug Abuse)